-Prof Martin Warnke ranks among the key figures in the German art history scene today.
-Prof Warnke has been doing research and teaching at the University of Hamburg since 1979.
-He has also been working in the archives of the Warburg-Haus in Hamburg since becoming an emeritus professor in 2003 and has taken an active role in its preservation.
-Martin Warnke has revived local public attention to the work of the culture scientist Aby Warburg and the ideas that were developed around him and banned by the Nazis.
+Prof Martin Warnke ranked among the key figures in the German art history scene today.
+Prof Warnke had been doing research and teaching at the University of Hamburg since 1979.
+He had also been working in the archives of the Warburg-Haus in Hamburg since becoming an emeritus professor in 2003 and had taken an active role in its preservation.
+Martin Warnke revived local public attention to the work of the culture scientist Aby Warburg and the ideas that were developed around him and banned by the Nazis.
 In doing so, he also helped to tie German art history to its significant pre-1933 tradition.

-In addition to further developing the index of political iconography in the Warburg-Haus, which stretches to contain over 400,000 photos, Warnke is presently employed in putting together a large handbook on research in this field of art history and other similar subjects.
+In addition to further developing the index of political iconography in the Warburg-Haus, which stretches to contain over 400,000 photos, Warnke was employed in putting together a large handbook on research in this field of art history and other similar subjects.

 Martin Warnke died on 11 December 2019 at the age of 82.